anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

 ![Lockdown Stringecy vs Case Change](/static/images/stringency-vs-change.png)

-Again we see zero correlation between Covid-19 deaths and lockdown stringency.
-If the Covidians' cherished slogan were true, we would expect to see only green and yellow bars in the upper left with only red and black bars in the lower right.
-For a full picutre of the data, click [here.](https://app.powerbi.com/view?r=eyJrIjoiMGVjYjhkMjMtMzhjMy00OWRkLWJlNWItNjM0NzI0NjhiNTlkIiwidCI6IjlkZWYwNTBlLTExMDUtNDk1ZC1iNzUzLWRhOGRiZTc5MGVmNyJ9)

-Here is one more chart that shows practiaclly zero correlation between case growth and lockdown stringency.

-To point out the obvious lack correlation in any of the above charts will have you anathematized by the Church of St. Fauci.
+If the Covidians' cherished dogma were true, we would expect to see an obvious downward trend showing smaller case increases for countries with higher lockdown stringencies.
+We see no such correlation.
+To point out the obvious lack of correlation in any of the above charts will have you anathematized by the Church of St. Fauci.
 "That wasn't a real lockdown!" they'll say.
-Sounds familiar, no?
+Sound familiar?

 ## The costs of locking down

-Let's imagine for a moment that lockdowns play any significant role in slowing the spread of Covid-19.
-You would think that the pro-lockdown Scientists<sup>TM</sup> informing public health decisions would have examined the costs of locking down.
-For one, doing so would have been impossible.
-There is no historical or scientific precedent for lockdowns and therefore no way to justify the cost of doing so.
+Not only have the lockdowns played no role in disease mitigation, the costs *far* outweigh the perceived benefits.
+You would think that the pro-lockdown Scientists<sup>TM</sup> informing public health decisions would have examined the costs of disrupting global supply chains, mandating unemployment for millions, and throwing people into abject poverty.
+The Atlantic [admitted](https://www.theatlantic.com/international/archive/2020/08/coronavirus-pandemic-developing-world/614578/) that by asking people in low-middle income to stay home, you are asking them to starve.
 But no matter.
-When a nation is at "war" with a virus, taking immediate action is the only option.
+When nations around the globe are at "war" with a virus, the best action is any immediate action.

 What follows are some of the most alarming costs associated with the lockdowns.
-They are brutal and depressing, but they decimate the foolish belief that lockdowns save lives.
+They are brutal, depressing, and refute the myth that lockdowns save lives.

 - UNICEF [cites](https://www.unicef.org/press-releases/covid-19-devastates-already-fragile-health-systems-over-6000-additional-children) a study predicting an excess of 1.2 million deaths of children under age 5 within six months
 - The New York Times [predicts](https://www.nytimes.com/2020/08/03/health/coronavirus-tuberculosis-aids-malaria.html) an 1.4 million excess tuberculosis deaths alongside nearly 1 million excess malaria and HIV deaths